Noah-Samawi/pp4-Web-Application-Security/README.md

 - This page displays all securityfeatures with a status of published with the most recent securityfeatures displayed first.
 - The securityfeature cards are paginated after every 8 securityfeatures.
-- Each card displays the securityfeature's image, Title, like and Search Time.
+- Each card displays the securityfeature's image, Title and Search Time.
 - Clicking anywhere inside the securityfeature card will take you directly to that securityfeature's detailed page.

 ### SecurityFeatures Detail Page